 • Don’t drink and fire.

-• Use your fireworks outside in an open area away from the trees, homes, and dry grass.
+• Use your fireworks outside in an open area away from trees, homes, and dry grass.

 • Don’t ever carry fireworks around in your pocket.